StellarSt0rm/dotfiles/README.md

 # My NixOS Dotfiles
-This is my NixOS config!
+This is my NixOS configuration! ^.^

 Most of these 'docs' are for future me, for if I forget how this configuration was structured.